jonathan-c1/demo-repo/README.md

 THis is a new line
 Learn how to GitHub

-This commit has deletion, addition and changes
+This commit has, addition and changes